REAIABook/REAIABook/readme.md

   }
 ```

-We then check to see if a separate directory for the beats data exists.
+We then check to see if a separate directory for the police beats data exists.
 If it doesn't we create it.
 We then unzip the **beats.zip** file into the new *beats* directory.

 ``` r
   # Create a directory for beats data if one doesn't exist